 We also report on market activity, including:

-Our compliance and enforcement strategy is set out in the Compliance and Enforcement – Statement of Approach.
+Our compliance and enforcement strategy is set out in our Compliance and Enforcement policy and priorities.

 For more information, visit our Wholesale markets pages.

-The AER regulates electricity networks and natural gas pipelines by setting the maximum prices that the network owners can charge, or the maximum amount of revenue they can earn.
+The AER regulates electricity networks and natural gas pipelines by setting the maximum amount of revenue they can earn.